Mexican Egg Scramble

 How to make the best scrambled eggs

--First and foremost, do not add milk or cream to your scrambled eggs.
+-First and foremost, do not add milk to your scrambled eggs.
 It dilutes the flavor and makes the mixture more watery.
-Don’t do it man, don’t do it.
+You can add a few drops of heavy cream for increased creaminess.

--Whisk the living heck out of your eggs before you add them to the pan, and whisk them immediately before you add them.
+-Whisk the eggs vigorously and immediately before you add them to the pan.
 Whisking allows them to cook evenly and also incorporates air into them to make them fluffy.

 -Cook eggs in butter, not oil.